Refsa/RePacker/README.md

-# RePacker - Yet Another Flexible and Fast C# Non-Persistent Binary Packer
+# RePacker - Flexible and Fast C# Non-Persistent Binary Packer

 The aim for this project is to create a flexible and fast serializer/binary packer that works with both standalone C# projects and within the Unity Engine ecosystem.